 On June 14, 2017, the Company executed Amendment No. 1 to the M-CRADA, pursuant to which the Company agreed to provide funding in the amount of \$100,000 to the National Cancer Institute for use in acquiring technical, statistical and administrative support for research activities.
 The \$100,000 amount was scheduled to be paid in two equal installments of \$50,000, the first installment of which was paid, as scheduled, on July 9, 2017, and was charged to research and development costs in the consolidated statement of operations on such date.
 The second installment of \$50,000 was scheduled to be paid on the June 14, 2018 anniversary date of the amendment and was accreted ratably through such date and included in research and development contract liabilities in the Company's consolidated balance sheet.
-Pursuant to revised and updated collaboration plans, on November 3, 2018, the NINDS and the Company agreed to a cancellation of the second installment payment of \$50,000.
-Accordingly, the previously accreted charge of \$50,000, of which \$25,000 was recorded during the six months ended June 30, 2018, was reversed during the fourth quarter of the year ended December 31, 2018.
-During the three months ended March 31, 2018, \$12,500, was included in research and development costs in the consolidated statement of operations.
+Pursuant to revised and updated collaboration plans, on November 3, 2018, the NINDS and the Company agreed to a cancellation of the second installment of \$50,000 was recorded during the six months ended June 30, 2018, was reversed during the fourth quarter of the year ended December 31, 2018.
+During the three months and six months ended June 30, 2018, \$12,500 and \$25,000, respectively, was included in research and development costs in the consolidated statement of operations.

 On December 24, 2013, the Company entered into an agreement with NDA Consulting Corp. ("NDA") for consultation and advice in the field of oncology research and drug development.
 As part of the agreement, NDA also agreed to cause its president, Dr. Daniel D. Von Hoff, M.D., to become a member of the Company's Scientific Advisory Committee.
 The term of the agreement was for one year and provided for a quarterly cash fee of \$4,000.
 In 2014, 2015, 2016, 2017 and 2018, the agreement was automatically renewed on its anniversary date for an additional one-year term.
-Consulting and advisory fees charged to operations pursuant to this agreement were \$4,000 during the three months ended March 31, 2019 and 2018.
+Consulting and advisory fees charged to operations pursuant to this agreement were \$4,000 and \$8,000 during the three months and six months ended June 30, 2019 and 2018, respectively.